 The events forced Khalilzad to shift focus back to Afghanistan.
 In Doha, Mullah Bradar warned that further delay in implementing the US-Taliban deal could imperil the peace process.
 The reference was to the release of prisoners.
 However, the Taliban’s aims remain unchanged for on March 25 in Pishin, Mullah Fazel, from the Taliban military commission and a member of the Taliban’s negotiating team in Doha, made it clear that the Taliban’s end aims have not changed – it is seeking an emirate with an emir from the Taliban and a government based on Sharia.

 Khalilzad, meanwhile, claimed that the US government had concluded that it was the ISK that had conducted the attack.
 He even praised the Taliban for playing ‘an important role in the war against ISIS’.
 The US is tired of this war and quixotic enough to walk away but for the looming US Presidential elections.
 The Taliban know this.
 The only other real possibility for the attack on the maternity home is the Haqqani Network (HN) but the US would be wont to admit that the HN, which they have explicitly categorised as an ‘arm of the ISI’, continues to operate independent of the Taliban.
-A HN hand in the attack would, by inference, implicate Pakistan which is integral to US plans to bring back its troops.
-The US no longer refers to the HN as a separate entity, there is a conscious attempt to mainstream the Haqqani Network and any references to differences between the Taliban and the HN has been removed from the US lexicon.
-Khalilzad has even attempted to goad India into talking to Taliban.
+A HN hand in the attack would, by inference, implicate Pakistan which is integral to the US plans to bring back its troops.
+The US no longer refers to the HN as a separate entity, there is a conscious attempt to mainstream the Haqqani Network, and any references to differences between the Taliban and the HN have been removed from the US lexicon.
+Khalilzad has even attempted to goad India into talking to the Taliban.